FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

 After registering your API on an API catalog platform, such as [smart-api.info(URL_TO_INSERT_RECORD http://smart-api.info)](https://smart-api.info(URL_TO_INSERT_RECORD http://smart-api.info)/) you will enable developers and programs to find, introspect and interoperate with our API.
-Furthermore, existing(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html) tooling around OpenAPI can enable the accessibility and reusability of your APIs in many programming languages and other standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)ized systems.
+Furthermore, existing(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html) tooling around OpenAPI can enable the accessibility and reusability of your APIs in many programming languages and other standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) ized systems.

 ### What to read next?